Kiermaier’s triple in 10th lifts Rays over Blue Jays, 6-5

 Tampa Bay’s defensive whiz delivered the second walkoff hit of his career after the Rays scored twice in the ninth to force extra innings, then fell behind again 5-4 when Blue Jays pinch-runner Santiago Espinal stole third base and scored on Lourdes Gurriel Jr.’s sacrifice fly off Chaz Roe (1-0).

+“It was a frustrating series for me personally … but I had a feeling something good was going to happen,” Kiermaier said.
+“It was good to see one fall, finally.”

 The Rays began the bottom of the 10th with Kevan Smith on second base.
-Jose Martinez drew a walk from Shun Yamaguchi before Kiermaier — a three-time Gold Glove center fielder — ended an 0-for-11 skid to begin the pandemic-delayed season.
+Jose Martinez drew a walk from rookie Shun Yamaguchi before Kiermaier — a three-time Gold Glove center fielder — ended an 0-for-11 skid to begin the pandemic-delayed season.

+“Full team effort. … It says a lot about the resolve” of the Rays, manager Kevin Cash said.

 The loss concluded an unsettling week for the displaced Blue Jays, who will not play any home games in Toronto this season after being denied permission by the Canadian government to play at Rogers Centre during the pandemic.